Phase/ Frequency Offset

 Description

-The Phase/Frequency Offset block applies phase and frequency offsets to the complex base signal.
+Block Phase/ Frequency Offset applies phase and frequency offsets to a complex base signal.

 Ports